SymfonyCasts/design-patterns/sfcasts/strategy-benefits.md

 That pleases SRP.

-And OCP is happy because we now have a way to modify or extend the behavior of the `Character` class without actually *changing* the `Character` class.
+And OCP is happy because we now have a way to modify or extend the behavior of the `Character` class without actually *changing* the code inside.
 We can pass in new armor and attack types instead.

 ## Strategy Pattern in the Real World